Xarangi/DeFiGameEnv/README.md

 ## Using the Repo
 - Run simulate_attack.sh after cloning the repo to install foundry, and execute a toy reentrancy attack.
+- NOTE: gnome-terminal may not work depending on the system due to access issues.
+In case of such a failure, you can terminate the script when you observe it.
+Start an anvil instance using anvil -p 9319 on a new terminal.
+And then rerun the shell script for the attack.

 ## Initial thoughts/ideas: (15 minute sprint)